TL;DR | Chinese Influencer Marketing in China (2025 Guide)

 Xingtu

 Xingtu is the official platform for collaborating with Chinese influencers on major social networks like Douyin, Xigua, and Toutiao.
 It serves as a centralized tool for brands to connect with influencers, manage campaigns, and access valuable performance data.
+As a type of software for influencer management in China, Xingtu is specifically designed to support platform-certified KOL and KOC collaborations within the Douyin ecosystem.

 To access Xingtu, businesses must go through a multi-stage registration process, which includes verifying their information and obtaining approval.
 Additionally, it is mandatory for companies to be registered in China to gain access to the platform’s features and data.
 This requirement ensures compliance with Chinese regulations and allows brands to utilize Xingtu’s comprehensive analytics and influencer resources effectively.